 Dr. Gayle Woloschak speaks at the Eagle River Institute from August 1-5, 2017, on Orthodoxy and Science.
 Dr. Woloschak holds two doctorates and is a professor of Radiation Oncology at Northwestern School of Medicine.

 Bobby Maddex interviews Paula Marchman with the GOA Family Life Ministry in Atlanta and Edna King, one of the individuals behind Woven: An Interactive Book for the Modern Teenage Girl on Orthodox Christianity.

-On a new "Ex Libris," the podcast of Ancient Faith Publishing, host Bobby Maddex interviews Presv.
-Constantina Palmer, the author of the new AFP book The Sweetness of Grace: Stories of Christian Trial and Victory.
+On a new "Ex Libris," the podcast of Ancient Faith Publishing, Bobby Maddex interviews Dr. Nicole Roccas, the author of the new AFP book Time and Despondency: Regaining the Present in Faith and Life.

 In times of fear and distress, we can turn to the simple act of prayer to calm the waters.
 Angela Doll Carlson reads a passage from Nearly Orthodox about this very thing, and about learning to pray the Jesus Prayer in Greek.

 We interview Fr.
 Robert Miclean, the Rector of Holy Archangels Orthodox Mission in Annapolis, Maryland, who will soon be leading a pilgrimage to Romania.
 Among the highlights of this upcoming trip will be the celebration of Holy Ascension in Valea Plopului, Romania, and Holy Pentecost at Putna Monastery in the northern part of Romania, home of the famous "painted monasteries" built by St. Stephen the Great.